Module 1

 ...No.
 We don't.

 Commercial pressure won.
-You expanded a potentially discriminatory system to a new jurisdiction while hoping dashboards would catch what you'd already identified.
-The dashboards measured what TalentScreen chose to surface — not the metrics driving the discrimination.
-Under Article 26(5), deployers must suspend systems they have reason to believe present a risk.
+You expanded a potentially discriminatory system into a new country while hoping dashboards would catch what you'd already spotted.
+The dashboards measured what TalentScreen chose to show — not the metrics driving the discrimination.
+Article 26(5) says you have to suspend systems you've got reason to believe are risky.
 You had that reason two weeks ago.

-Deployers who have reason to believe a high-risk system presents a risk must suspend its use and inform the provider.
-"Enhanced monitoring" doesn't satisfy this obligation.
-The age discrimination pattern you identified in the UK data was that reason — and it followed TalentScreen to Frankfurt.
+If you've got reason to believe a high-risk system is dangerous, you have to suspend it and tell the provider.
+"Enhanced monitoring" doesn't count.
+The age discrimination pattern in the UK data was the reason — and it followed TalentScreen straight to Frankfurt.

 Wednesday, 2:00 PM — The Vendor Pushes Back